HIV: Tropism

 Some people are resistant to certain strains of HIV.
 For example, people with the CCR5-Δ32 mutation are resistant to infection by the R5 virus, as the mutation leaves HIV unable to bind to this co-receptor, reducing its ability to infect target cells.

 Sexual intercourse is the major mode of HIV transmission.
 Both X4 and R5 HIV are present in the seminal fluid, which enables the virus to be transmitted from a male to his sexual partner.
 The virions can then infect numerous cellular targets and disseminate into the whole organism.
-However, a selection process leads to a predominant transmission of the R5 virus through this pathway.
+However, a selection process leads to a predominant transmission of the R5 virus through this pathway, hypothesized to be because some variants may more easily infect cells when entering the body, or because some variants replicate more efficiently after initial infection and become the dominant variant in blood.
 In patients infected with subtype B HIV-1, there is often a co-receptor switch in late-stage disease and T-tropic variants that can infect a variety of T cells through CXCR4.
 These variants then replicate more aggressively with heightened virulence that causes rapid T cell depletion, immune system collapse, and opportunistic infections that mark the advent of AIDS.
 HIV-positive patients acquire an enormously broad spectrum of opportunistic infections, which was particularly problematic prior to the onset of HAART therapies; however, the same infections are reported among HIV-infected patients examined post-mortem following the onset of antiretroviral therapies.
 Thus, during the course of infection, viral adaptation to the use of CXCR4 instead of CCR5 may be a key step in the progression to AIDS.
 A number of studies with subtype B-infected individuals have determined that between 40 and 50 percent of AIDS patients can harbour viruses of the SI and, it is presumed, the X4 phenotypes.

 HIV-2 is much less pathogenic than HIV-1 and is restricted in its worldwide distribution to West Africa.
 The adoption of "accessory genes" by HIV-2 and its more promiscuous pattern of co-receptor usage (including CD4-independence) may assist the virus in its adaptation to avoid innate restriction factors present in host cells.
 Adaptation to use normal cellular machinery to enable transmission and productive infection has also aided the establishment of HIV-2 replication in humans.
 A survival strategy for any infectious agent is not to kill its host, but ultimately become a commensal organism.
 Having achieved a low pathogenicity, over time, variants that are more successful at transmission will be selected.